suzuki-shunsuke/ansible-gvm/README.md

 Role Variables
 --------------

-* gvm_ghq_executable: The ghq command path.
+* ghq_executable: The ghq command path.
 The default is "ghq".

 Dependencies
 ------------